bengarrett/RetroTxt/docs/build.md

 # Building RetroTxt

+!!! note "Windows"

-Please note: [Tasks do not run on PowerShell](https://github.com/go-task/task/issues/319), Windows users should use WSL.
+      [Tasks do not run on PowerShell](https://github.com/go-task/task/issues/319), Windows users should use Windows Subsystem for Linux.

 ### Clone, initialize and branch the repo